admztech/github-Pratice/readme.md

 How can to push the folder or Project onto GitHub remotally. because is only on our local system.

 # git remote add origin <link>

+how can we new resposity to push onto the GetHub account.
+To add the respository onto github we need to set new repositor on our GitHub account that respository is empty we did not add any file init. and copy that repository link .
+We set that respository link as the remote using the "git remote add origin<link>
+git remote add origin <link>.